 So why put your house in a trust with such rigid conditions?
 Irrevocable trusts can offer greater security for beneficiaries and render assets untouchable to creditors.
 Plus, you’re not subject to estate taxes because the assets are no longer yours.

-Before permanently forfeiting assets to an irrevocable trust, it could be beneficial to consult a lawyer or financial planner.
+Before permanently forfeiting assets to an irrevocable trust, it could be beneficial to consult a lawyer or find a financial planner.